 Leslie in western Massachusetts recently shared this story:

-My backyard studio started out as a chicken coop.
-After an unfortunate incident involving coyotes, we no longer needed the chicken coop, so it became a storage shed – mostly gardening stuff and my husband’s carpentry tools.
+it became a storage shed – mostly gardening stuff and my husband’s carpentry

-We built the original coop-shed with new lumber for the framing, but we used field stones for the foundation, and miscellaneous wood, roofing, windows and a door we had in our barn!
+framing, but we used field stones for the foundation, and miscellaneous wood, roofing,

 My Husband, Juano, a carpenter, helped me make sure the floor and frame were level and square, using the 3-4-5 rule*.
 When he was too busy to work with me, it was great to have my copy of Keep Out! as a reference so I could work on it when I wanted to.
 While he did a lot of the work, I felt, by using the steps in the book, I could build the frame on my own!
 I learned a ton from both his kind, patient explanations and from the book.